 The Ehlers-Danlos Syndromes are genetic connective tissue disorders affecting collagen.
 The caveat of a genetic disease is just that: it runs in families.
 Meaning, once Erin got the official diagnosis we moved quickly getting the family to proper genetics professionals for to confirm or rule out this diagnosis.
 Yes, we were originally diagnosed by Dr. Neda Zadeh at CHOC and Erin was confirmed at Rush in Chicago and Zach was also confirmed by Dr. Jennifer Coulson at John Hopkins Baltimore.
 We never had any reason to doubt these professionals, the diagnosis and lifestyle modifications they recommended seemed valid to us.

-So, how that that even remotely come to play during a trip to Seattle??
+So, how does that that even remotely come to play during a trip to Seattle??
 Enter what, for us, has been a surrealistic nightmare.
 Zachary is our ocean lover and we were looking into whale watching excursions for his birthday.
 Somehow an add for Puget Sound whale watching popped up in my Groupon search....noted the prices were quite cheaper....we went from joking about 'just going up to Seattle to see whales'....to booking a surprise trip to the San Juan Islands to find orcas.

 We had a wonderful trip.... visited Seattle briefly then drove to our rental in the town of LaConnor, Washington.
 Always such a blessing to 'just be a family' and play games and hang out with non of the busy-ness of our lives to interrupt.
 We rode the ferry to and around the San Juan Islands then on a smaller whale watching boat.
 I'll admit: the kids were getting a little bored of just seeing water BUT the captain finally reported seeing black fins!!!!
 We spent about an hour watching "J pod" and "L pod" families of Orcas just swimming as free as can be in the open sea.
 It was one of those moments where you just kinda 'get it" : We 'got it' on how important it was for our family to take a quick trip after dealing with one medical crisis after another the last year..... 'got it' that our kids won't be inviting us along, or we won't be able to drag them along on these adventures forever and we are thankful to have had another one.
 AND this may surprise you BUT : As God is my witness, I will never go to Sea World again. seriously. never.
 One glance at those animals in the environment God created them to be in and they choice is not tough.